Mitchell Freeway: History

-In 1991 and 1992, the median strip of the entire freeway was significantly widened to accommodate the Joondalup railway line, being built under the Northern Suburbs Transit System project.
+In 1991 and 1992, the median strip of the entire freeway was significantly widened to accommodate the Yanchep line, being built under the Northern Suburbs Transit System project.
 The line was to be located in the middle of the road reserve, between the freeway carriageways.
 At the time, the northbound and southbound carriageways, between Loftus Street and McDonald Street, were positioned next to each other, with space for future widening located on the eastern side of the road reserve.
 Initially, three new road bridges were constructed over Vincent Street, Powis Street, and Scarborough Beach Road.
-Once the road bridges had been completed and surfacing works completed, the southbound carriage was relocated, creating the required space for the railway line construction.
+Once the road bridges had been completed and surfacing works completed, the southbound carriage was relocated, creating the required space for the railway construction.
 Additional lanes were constructed in the realigned section, funded from regular road funding sources, whilst the bridges and some associated works were included as part of the costs for the Northern Suburbs Transit System project.

-After a 7-year-hiatus, a 3 km extension to Hodges Drive was opened by the Premier Richard Court in December 1999, two months ahead of schedule.
+After a 7-year-hiatus, a 3 km extension to Hodges Drive was opened by Premier Richard Court in December 1999, two months ahead of schedule.
 The project also included widening the section between Karrinyup Road and Hepburn Avenue to three lanes in each direction.

 After another 7-year-hiatus, construction began on a 4-kilometre extension to Burns Beach Road, with a diamond interchange at Shenton Avenue and an overpass for Moore Drive.
 Local residents were opposed to aspects of the initial plans, such as the design of a section near a primary school and the clearing of native vegetation.
 The state government therefore established the Community Consultative Working Group and later the Construction Reference Group, composed of members of the local community.
 The input from these groups resulted in several changes to the design.
 The project was managed by Main Roads in conjunction with Macmahon Contractors.
 Construction of the extension was initially planned for May 2006, but began on 14 December 2006.
 By July 2008, 90% of the works had been completed and the new section was predicted to open in September 2008.
 However, the official opening was not until 2 November 2008, when the road was opened by Western Australia's Minister for Transport, Simon O'Brien, and the previous Minister for Planning and Infrastructure Alannah MacTiernan.
 The $160 million project was completed $10 million under budget.
 The opening was celebrated with a procession of vintage cars along the new freeway segment.